 Hallucinogens are drugs that alter a person’s awareness of their surroundings as well as their thoughts and feelings.
 They can cause hallucinations, hence the name, or sensations and images that appear to be real but are not real.
 It is a dissociative drug that causes its users to feel out of control or disconnected from their body or environment.

 Some are extracted from plants or mushrooms and some are man-made.
 In history, these drugs have been used for religion or healing rituals, but over time people have started using them recreationally.
 Hallucinogens are typically split into classic hallucinogens and dissociative drugs.

-These mushrooms contain the psychedelic drug psilocybin and psilocin which are chemically similar to LSD, so its effects are similar.
-Also referred to as magic mushrooms, they can cause a heightened sensory experience, impaired judgment, inability to distinguish between reality and fantasy.
-Bad trips are common among the use of magic mushrooms and those include terrifying hallucinations, depression, panic attacks and terror.
+These mushrooms contain the psychedelic drug psilocybin and psilocin, which are chemically similar to LSD, so the effects are similar.
+Also referred to as magic mushrooms, they can cause a heightened sensory experience, impaired judgment, and inability to distinguish between reality and fantasy.
+Bad trips are common with the use of magic mushrooms and those include terrifying hallucinations, depression, panic attacks, and terror.

 Peyote And Mescaline

 This is a naturally occurring psychedelic substance found in the peyote cactus and has been used in Native American tradition.
 It has been suggested to effectively treat depression and alcoholism, but the side effects of this drug are dependent on the user’s body time, personality, drug history, and expectations for the experience.
 Those side effects include a distorted sense of body, vivid mental images, altered space, altered perception of time, and loss of a sense of reality.